ATLAS: The Ambient Teacher-Learner Awareness Solution provides guidance in learner-centred lectures

 Prior to joining Digieduhack, you as a participant should pick a challenge.
 Most of the challenges have an open recruitment; some challenges have a conditional recruitment (be a student part of the challenge owner's institution for example).
 You can see the status of a challenge by checking its label on the "2020 events" page and on the "2020 challenges" page.

-As a participant, you can only join/take part in one DigiEduHack challenge in 2020.
+As a participant, you can only join/take part in one DigiEduHack challenge.
 You can join alone, or take part as a team.
-If you tale pat as a team, each team members should sign up for the challenge individually.
-The size of the teams is decided by each challenge owner.
+If you take part as a team, each team members should sign up for the challenge individually.
+There are no specifications for the size of the teams in #SemesterHack 2.0.
 This size may vary from one challenge to another.
-The composition of a team is decided by the local challenge owners.
 Please refer to the documentation specific to the challenge you wish to join.
 In case of doubt, please contact the challenge owner.

-As a participant you are expected to take part in all/most of the activities organised by the challenge owner on the 12-13 November 2020.
-Challenge owners can decide to make some or all activities mandatory, either before, during or after their DigiEduHack event.
+As a participant we expect you to make a good-will effort to take part in SemesterHack activities on 12-13 November 2020 to the best of your ability.
 Please refer to the planning of the challenge you joined for further info.

 Your solution should be co-created and finalised during the DigiEduHack event you're taking part in.
 It's allowed to join with draft ideas, frameworks, ideas and concepts.
 It's not allowed to join with a ready-made, ready-to-be-rolled-out solution.
 You can get inspiration from existing solution but plagiarism, copy and/or any other form of treachery or deception are totally forbidden.
 You can use open source resources if you clearly attribute the sampled part(s) to their original creator(s) and if the sampled part(s) is a minor component of your solution.